Credit Card Basics on Mobile

 When you spend money on a credit card, you create a little bit of debt.
 You owe the money.
 Did you buy that shirt or a $0.35 pack of gum?
 Debt.

 The important thing is that you reserve the money to pay off that debt, and that is what your YNAB budget is designed to do.
-Here's how to get it done, using that gum (yes, silly) as an example:
+Let's walk through an example using the Groceries category.

-- When you add a credit card to YNAB, a credit card payments category is automatically created.
-It'll get used in step 3 below.
+- When you add a credit card to YNAB, a Credit Card Payment category is automatically created. ✅

-- Now, your money sits there in the credit card payment category.
+- Now, your money stays there in the Credit Card Payment category.
 Twiddling its thumbs.
 Waiting to make your payment.